top of page

 -

-Trust funded initial feasibility study and route design work and then contributed funds for construction along many partnering organizations and volunteers that helped build the new trail up Mailbox Peak.
+Trust funded initial feasibility study and route design work and then contributed funds for construction along with many partnering organizations and volunteers that helped build the new trail up Mailbox Peak.

 -